-Many large appliance—such as refrigerators, dishwashers, water heaters, washer/dryers and ranges—have traditionally been, and continue to be, manufactured in the United States with high domestic content by both foreign and domestically owned companies.
-However, some foreign owned companies still build and ship large appliances from overseas despite the amount of U.S.-based appliance manufacturing.
-Small appliances—like microwaves, dehumidifiers, and humidifiers—are made exclusively outside the United States.
+Market Overview: Many large appliances—such as refrigerators, dishwashers, water heaters, washers/dryers, and ranges—have traditionally been, and continue to be, manufactured in the United States with high domestic content by both foreign and domestically owned companies.
+Major household appliance manufacturers employ large numbers of workers at large facilities, mainly in the South and Midwest.
+However, some foreign-owned companies still build and ship large appliances from overseas, and U.S.-based appliance manufacturers face growing pressure from imports.
+Small appliances—like microwaves—are made exclusively outside the United States.

-All of the major appliance manufacturers are committed to innovation in the market, especially as a way to attract new customers.
+Major appliance manufacturers are making innovative and energy-efficient products due to higher energy efficiency standards and competition from overseas.
 Smart appliances, which operate during optimal times when energy is most abundant and the cheapest, are growing in popularity even if they require the use of a smart meter.
-Products like tankless water heaters—traditionally manufactured by Asian OEMs—are in demand in the United States and increasingly being made domestically by U.S.-owned companies, including Bradford White and American Water Heaters.
-Control systems manufactured overseas have limited assembly/finishing in the United States while those manufactured by companies based here have high domestic content.
-Companies face continual pricing pressures as a growing number of competitors introduce more technologically advanced systems.
+Products like tankless water heaters are in demand in the United States and are increasingly being made domestically by U.S.-owned companies, including Bradford White and American Water Heaters. [iii]